jpalmerr/CV/README.md

 Whilst at ITV, I received training.
 This included completing a 3 day workshop with Underscore's Dave Gurnell.

 After 20 months I was promoted to Core Scala Engineer.
-Whilst continuing to contribute to our apis, my role extended to helping design microservice architecture and supporting fellow engineers.
+My focus switched to our content api's, again engaging with 3rd parties.
+My role extended to helping design microservice architecture and supporting fellow engineers.
 I also engaged in the out of hours on call process.

 ## Education